-I joined the staff at St Andrews in 2005, teaching in a variety of roles as the school has evolved.
-Having studied History at Cambridge University and taught the subject in several schools in the UK and Asia, I am glad to have re-joined the History department this year teaching across the High School.
+I joined the staff at St Andrews International School Bangkok in 2005, teaching in a variety of roles as the school has evolved.
+Having studied History at Cambridge University and taught the subject in several schools in the UK and Asia, I am glad to have re-joined the History department teaching across the High School.
 The skills and insights of History seem more important and relevant today than ever and I enjoy the challenge of keeping the subject exciting and accessible for all students.

-After qualifying as a teacher at London University’s Institute of Education back in the 80’s, I taught in a variety of schools in the UK as a Head of department, Deputy Head and Key Stage leader before moving abroad to teach in Kathmandu, Nepal in 1994.
+After qualifying as a teacher at London University’s Institute of Education back in the 80’s, I taught in a variety of schools in the UK as a Head of Department, Deputy Head and Key Stage Leader before moving abroad to teach in Kathmandu, Nepal in 1994.
 I have been in Thailand since 1999, which is long enough to consider Bangkok my home and a place I never get tired of living in.
 Like most expat teachers I enjoy travelling but also writing, film making and driving my Vespa.